mongodb/docs-mongoid/source/includes/quick-start/create-cxn-str.rst

-You can connect to your MongoDB deployment by providing a **connection URI**, also called a *connection string*, which instructs {+odm+} on how to connect to a MongoDB deployment and how to behave while connected.
+You can connect to your MongoDB deployment by providing a **connection URI**, also called a *connection string*, which tells {+odm+} how to connect to a MongoDB deployment and behave while connected.

 The connection string includes the hostname or IP address and port of your deployment, the authentication mechanism, user credentials